 I think as the next generation of RVers become more and more prolific, that is something that the RV industry, including the RV parks, are going to have to address.
 It’s super rare to go to a hotel these days without wifi (there are some that don’t have it, but you know it going in and plan to be unplugged) the same will be true for RV parks.

 The other thing about our current location.
 Fog.
 Practically all day.
 We are definitely in this spot at the wrong time.
-The town is way crowded, something we expected, but still aren’t fans of.
+The town is way crowded, something we expected, but still, aren’t fans of.
 The locales we would normally go to in the early AM to avoid the crowds are impossible to visit due to the fog!

 We are unplugged by force.
 It’s okay except we feel a little ripped off.
-Thank goodness we have satellite TV and I was able to watch all of the convention.
+Thank goodness we have satellite TV and I was able to watch all of the conventions.
 I watched the entirety of both conventions.
 Now that they are over, I am reading.
 I should be working on blog posts offline but I’m not.
 I’m reading.
 I figure if I am going to unplug, might as well be all the way!

 It’s not all bad, we are surrounded by the ocean and have a view of the Yaquina lighthouse (that’s it in the photo at the top, the one NOT taken by Mr. Misadventures since its been so foggy!).

-We are going to continue to lay low for the weekend, when it is extra crowded, and hope for better (non-foggy) weather next week!
-We are staying here through next Friday, hopefully we won’t have pulled our hair out by then!
+We are going to continue to lay low for the weekend when it is extra crowded, and hope for better (non-foggy) weather next week!
+We are staying here through next Friday, hopefully, we won’t have pulled our hair out by then!